Writing Workshops

 Narrative Moth[er] Writing Workshops

-Where people come together, share and connect over their human experience, and write their stories to life as a survival guide for others.
+Where people come together and connect over their shared experience and write their stories to life as a survival guide for others.

 I lead writing workshops to help others share their valuable stories.